skinkie/reference/gtfs-netex-test/README.md

 `xsdata generate -c netex.conf /path/to/NeTEx/xsd/NeTEx_publication.xsd`

 ## Using the conversions

-In the test runner you see how things are processed:  aux_test_runner.py
+In the test runner you see how things are processed:  tool_script_runner.py

-An example of a configuration file can be found here: https://github.com/skinkie/reference/blob/master/gtfs-netex-test/aux_test_input/aux_tests.txt
+An example of a configuration file can be found here: https://github.com/skinkie/reference/blob/master/gtfs-netex-test/scripts

 ### Some use cases

 #### NeTEX to GTFS conversion
 1. Load the NeTEX.
 Usually use netex_to_db.py.
 Sometimes a specific profile warrants the usage of a specific importer (e.g. swiss_to_db.py)
-2. Write to GTFS
+2. Write to GTFS with netex_db_to_gtfs.py

 #### GTFS to NeTEx conversion
+1. Load the GTFS data into a database with gtfs_import_to_db.py
-1. Load the GTFS with gtfs_convert_to_db.py
+2. Load the GTFS with gtfs_convert_to_db.py
-2. Write NeTEx  netex_db_to_netex.py or epip_db_to
+3. Write NeTEx  netex_db_to_xml.py

+If you want to produce EPIP:
+1. Load the GTFS data into a database with gtfs_import_to_db.py
+2. Load the GTFS with gtfs_convert_to_db.py
+3. epip_db_to_db.py converts it to EPIP
+4. epip_db_to_xml.py writes it to an XML

 #### NeTEx to EPIP conversion
 1. Load the NeTEx netex_to_db.py or a special loader like swiss_to_db.py